UniMelb-Actuarial/ACTL20004-ACTL90021-2023/content/docs/2-reserving/m4-reserving-claim-amounts/index.md

 - Here we will produce a triangle of incurred losses, as an indicator of how our estimates typically evolve over time, and converge to ultimate:
   - the “aggregate” equivalent will be the incurred losses
   - the “incremental” equivalent are **adjustments** to incurred losses
-- Note that this means that factors generally won’t be `\(>1\)` since the incurred loss process is *not* a mostly nondecreasing process any more; this is illustrated in the two examples of claim developments earlier.
+- Note that this means that age-to-age factors of incurred losses generally won’t be `\(>1\)` since the incurred loss process is *not* a mostly nondecreasing process any more; this is illustrated in the two examples of claim developments earlier..
   (Aggregate payments were generally nondecreasing, even though there can be negative payments sometimes.)

 ### Example

 - See the spreadsheet [`Chapter3.xlsx`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5080918) for details of the calculations.
-- Table 3.10 displays incurred losses `\(I(i,j)\)` (the “cumulative” data), which is decomposed in the next table (not in book) into `\(\Delta I(i,j)\)` (the “incremental” data).
+- Table 3.10 displays incurred losses `\(I(i,j)\)` (the “cumulative” data), which is decomposed in the next table (not in book) into `\(\Delta I(i,j)\)` (the “incremental” data) - the heat map on that triangle illustrates the generally increasing, then decreasing nature of aggregate incurred losses.
-- Table 3.11 age to age factors on the incremental data.
+- Table 3.11 age to age factors on the cumulative data.
-- Note that the factors are no longer all `\(>1\)`, which leads to a new smoothing method, namely here a 3-period moving average; see (3.61) in Taylor (2000).
+- Note that the factors are no longer all `\(>1\)`, which requires a new smoothing method, namely here a 3-period moving average; see (3.61) in Taylor (2000).
 - Finally, Table 3.12 implements the chosen age to age factors into outstanding liabilities.

 ## Commentary

 - The difference between `\(I(i,\infty)\)` and `\(I(i,j)\)` can be decomposed into:
   - an **IBNR** component (due to unreported claims);
-  - an **IBNER** component (“Incurred But Not Enough Reported”), due to future revisions (inadcuracy) of case estimates.
+  - an **IBNER** component (“Incurred But Not Enough Reported”), due to future revisions (inaccuracy) of case estimates.
 - Tables 3.3 and 3.12 are very different (see comparison under Table 3.12)
-  - Paid CL is much higher than Incurred CL for 1986 and later
+  - Paid CL is much higher than Incurred CL for 1986 and later.
   - This is due to using last-3-year averages, where payments were heavier than before.
-  - Using all-year averages would reduce liability by 34%
+  - The leverage on immature years is illustrated with the age-to-ultimate factors in gray in tab “Table 3.1”.
+Using all-year averages would reduce liability by 34-39% for the three most immature years.
   - A natural question would then be: are those changes permanent?

 # Separation method (3.3)

 ## Main rationale

-- A choice of inflation rate can be controversial, especially if it is significant.
+- A choice of inflation rate can be controversial, especially if it is significant or erratic.
+Unfortunately, this is also when it is the most impactful…
 - In that context, the unadjusted chain ladder is unreliable, and the adjusted one will lead to conflict.
 - Can we “let the data speak for themselves”?